AriFordsham/GHCWiki/type-nats/alternative-singletons.md

-We use a family of singleton types to related type-level naturals to runtime values.
+We use a family of singleton types to relate type-level naturals to runtime values.

 In our design, we chose to provide as primitive an overloaded "smart" constructor and a polymorphic elimination construct: